zachuri/monorepo-hono/README.md

 ### Storybook 📚

 This Turborepo includes Storybook for component development and documentation.
-Storybook is set up for both the `@web` and `@ui` packages, allowing the development and showcasing of components from both your main application and your shared UI library.
+Storybook is set up for both the `@web` and `@acme/ui` packages, allowing the development and showcasing of components from both your main application and your shared UI library.

 To run Storybook: